 Military organizations are still trying to develop application technologies or concepts of war.
-The use of AI in armed conflict is considered to provide an advantage because AI is different from conventional weapons that have immediate countermeasures.
-The use of AI in war has a significant impact because it will change the characteristics of war.
-The use of AI in the military can be seen in intellectual, logistics, cyberspace, control, and automated vehicles.
-Although AI is experiencing many breakthroughs, the development of military AI technology is still in its early stages.
+The use of AI in armed conflict is considered to provide an advantage because the technology is different from conventional weapons with immediate countermeasures.
+This can be seen in intellectual, logistics, cyberspace, control, and automated vehicles.
+Even though different breakthroughs have been experienced, the development of military AI technology is in the early stages.
 Based on research, the use of AI in armed conflict is very risky in terms of security.
-Current security issues will not be solved by AI and make AI inadvisable for military use.
-This concern can be seen through the use of AI Lethal Autonomous Weapons Systems (LAWS), a controversial military AI application because LAWS can automatically kill targets without human intervention.
-LAWS as a form of AI used in armed conflict will certainly cause unwanted casualties and violate the principles of the laws of war.
-LAWS are weapons that, once activated, can identify and select targets and apply force to opponents without human intervention.
-An example of the use of Lethal Autonomous Weapon Systems (LAWS) is the Israeli Harpy Loitering Weapon, owned by the State of Israel.
-The weapon can autonomously detect, attack and destroy enemy radar transmitters and conceal torpedo mines, a type of water mine that, when activated by a ship, releases a torpedo to lock onto a target.
+Current security issues will not be solved by AI making the technology inadvisable for military use.
+This concern is evident in the deployment of AI LAWS, a contentious military application due to the capability to autonomously engage and eliminate targets without direct human intervention.
+LAWS as a form of AI used in armed conflict certainly causes unwanted casualties and violates the principles of laws of war.
+This weapon can identify and select targets as well as apply force to opponents without human intervention.
+An example of the use of LAWS is the Israeli Harpy Loitering Weapon, owned by the State of Israel.
+The weapon can detect, attack, and destroy enemy radar transmitters and conceal torpedo mines that release a torpedo to lock onto a target when activated by a ship.

-The use of AI in armed conflict shows a gap between the intensity of military upgrades and the vulnerability of society to AI risks.
-This gap has led to a high urgency for protection.
-The protection of AI use in armed conflict is very complex because AI regulation can be seen from various perspectives.
-The reason is that there is no international arrangement that comprehensively recognizes AI as a defense tool.
-So far, AI has been in the spotlight because inventions made by AI can be protected under intellectual property laws, not humanitarian and war laws.
-The use of AI in armed conflict is also challenging because AI can cause fatal damage.
-If the damage causes casualties, then liability must be applied.
-However, it will be difficult to know how to apply AI liability because the status of AI is only an indirect object.
-Liability for offenses by the use of AI in armed conflict is ambiguous because malfunctions in AI can occur intentionally or unintentionally and can be based on a failed product or user negligence/bad faith.
-Therefore, the research will examine the regulation of the use of Artificial Intelligence (AI) and the concept of liability for violations caused by AI through a study entitled, "The Use of Artificial Intelligence in Armed Conflict under International Law".
+The incorporation of AI in armed conflict shows a disparity between the increased intensity of military advancements and the susceptibility of society to the inherent risks.
+This gap has prompted a pressing need for strong protective measures.
+Safeguarding the use of AI is a complex challenge, primarily due to the diverse perspectives from which the regulation can be approached.
+The absence of international framework that comprehensively acknowledges AI as a tool for defense complicates matters.
+Currently, AI has obtained attention primarily in the context of intellectual property laws, affording protection to inventions, as opposed to being regulated by humanitarian and war laws.
+The use is also challenging because AI can cause fatal damage and liability must be applied when the damage results in casualties.
+However, the application of AI liability may be difficult because the status is only an indirect object.
+Liability for offenses is ambiguous because malfunctions can occur intentionally or unintentionally based on a failed product or user negligence.
+Therefore, the research aims to examine the regulation of the use of AI and the concept of liability for violations caused through a research entitled, "The Use of AI in Armed Conflict under International Law".

-Based on the background explanation above, the problems that will be raised in this research are "How is the regulation of artificial intelligence in armed conflict according to international law?" and "How is the concept of responsibility for violations in the use of artificial intelligence in armed conflict according to international law?".
+Based on the background explanation, the questions raised are "How is the regulation of AI in armed conflict according to international law?" and "How is the concept of responsibility for violations in the use of AI in armed conflict according to international law?".

 Method